Media Literacy

 • Identifying and Understanding Bias: When students understand that all media has a purpose for being created and may frequently contain some degree of bias, they will look beyond simply what they are being told and ask why this message is being shared.

 • Digital Literacy Skills and Media Creation: Navigating the media requires a basic understanding of technology and digital media.
-Providing students with the skills to effectively use technology and digital media to access, analyze, and create media messages moves them from consumers to creators with an effective and ethical understanding of the impact that their media messages can have.
+Providing students with the skills to effectively use technology and digital media to access, analyze, and create media messages moves them from consumers to creators with a practical and ethical understanding of the impact that their media messages can have.

-Disinformation is the spread of false or misleading information, often intending to control public opinion or promote a specific agenda.
-This problem has become increasingly prevalent in recent years and has driven a sharp rise in wild conspiracy theories, scams and radicalization.
-It is essential that students are taught to navigate this complex digital landscape and how to identify credible sources of information.
+Disinformation is the spread of false or misleading information, often intended to control public opinion or promote a specific agenda.
+This problem has become increasingly prevalent in recent years and has driven a sharp rise in wild conspiracy theories, scams, and radicalization.
+It is essential that students are taught to navigate this complex digital landscape and identify credible sources of information.

 How did we get here?